Tristanchaang/tristanchaang.github.io/_posts/2022-01-07-on-continuous-distributions.md

 ---
 layout: post
-title: On Continuous Distributions (Article Attached)
+title: On Continuous Distributions (Attached)
 ---

 Here is an article I have written about the several continuous distributions that we learnt in high-school, namely the normal distribution, t-distribution and chi-squared distributions.